engeir/parameter-scan/review1-response.typ

   thus a longer lifetime of and large AOD, RF and climate than the other existing aerosols climate models (Fig. 3a Zanchettin et al 2016).
   #reply[
-    This has been a valuable addition to the manuscript, and how our results compared to results from other studies are now placed in the context of how CESM(WACCM) has been found to simulate aerosol effective radius.
-In particular, Brenna et al. (2020) who used the same model with similar experiments provides a good comparison to our results, and includes effective radius in their analysis that we refer to.
+    This has been a valuable addition to the manuscript.
+The comparison of our results to the results from other studies are now placed in the context of how CESM(WACCM) has been found to simulate aerosol effective radius.
+In particular, Brenna et al.
+    (2020) who used the same model with similar experiments provides a good comparison to our results, and includes effective radius in their analysis that we refer to.
   ]
 - Figs 2-4: Need to include the other existing Pinatubo-strength and supereruption studies and data (see references).
   #reply[
     Fig2 for peak values is shown in Fig4d, and for Fig3 we have kept only the data we have been able to get full time series of, so Fig2 and Fig3 are therefore the same.
-    Several new studies have been included to Fig.4 in response to your comment.
+    Several new studies have been included to Fig.4 in response to this comment.
   ]

 === Minor comments

-- [x] "Super-eruption" but not super-volcano eruption (see f.e.
+- "Super-eruption" but not super-volcano eruption (see f.e.
 Wilson et al 2021).
-- [x] Define super eruption and other strength of eruptions.
+- Define super eruption and other strength of eruptions.
 Pinatubo is not a "small" eruption. (cf. Metzner et al 2014; Schmidt & Black 2022).
+  #reply[
+    We now specify the eruption sizes using the framework of Schmidt and Black (2022).
+  ]
-- [x] Model experiments details such as fixed SST and sea ice, 1850 conditions need to go into Section 2.2 as they are important for the interpretation of the results.
+- Model experiments details such as fixed SST and sea ice, 1850 conditions need to go into Section 2.2 as they are important for the interpretation of the results.
-- [x] MAM3 add on changes for stratospheric aerosols need to cite Mills et al (2016) Mills,
+- MAM3 add on changes for stratospheric aerosols need to cite Mills et al (2016) Mills,
   M. J., et al. (2016), Global volcanic aerosol properties derived from emissions, 1990-2014, using CESM1(WACCM), J. Geophys.
 Res.
 Atmos., 121,
   #link("https://doi.org/10.1002/2015JD024290").
-- [x] Fig. 1 and ff Figs.: Which temperature field is plotted here; does it make sense if the ocean/sea-ice is prescribed?
+- Fig. 1 and ff Figs.: Which temperature field is plotted here; does it make sense if the ocean/sea-ice is prescribed?
+  #reply[
+    We try in the methods section to now be more concise when describing the model output fields we use, and from what type of simulation they are obtained from.
+  ]

 === References